-States other than the default states can be defined by the user.
+The user can define states other than the default states.
 These states might be used to represent conditions such as blocked, starved, PM, offline, etc. The state of a resource can then be changed in AutoMod's procedural code so that statistics can be tracked for each state.
 In addition, state monitors can be defined and used to track states for entities other then resources, such as vehicles, conveyors, or particular areas of a facility.

-3.4 Queues and Order Lists
+3.5 Queues and Order Lists

 Queues in AutoMod are both graphical and statistical elements, and they can have capacities ranging from one to infinity.
 When a queue has reached its capacity, the next load trying to enter that queue must wait until there is space available.
-Queue contents can be shown dynamically in the animation, and loads can be "stacked" in any direction in the queue.
+Queue contents can be shown dynamically in the animation, and loads can be stacked in any direction in the queue.